alessandropaticchio/alessandropaticchio.github.io/index.md

 ## :mag_right: Projects I've done...
 [Semi-supervised NNs for COVID-19, published at NIPS 2020 Workshop](https://github.com/alessandropaticchio/semi_supervised_nn_for_covid19/blob/master/README.md) -  In this work, we study the spread of COVID-19 using a semi-supervised neural network and assuming a passive part of the population remains isolated from the virus dynamics.<br><br />

 [Improving Transfer Learning](https://github.com/alessandropaticchio/improving-transfer-learning) - My Master's thesis in Computer Engineering at Politecnico di Milano, developed at Harvard University.
 Improving domain-specific transfer learning for image recognition and differential equations.<br><br />
 [Breanna](https://github.com/alessandropaticchio/Breanna) - A Python implementation of a tool to manage advertising campaign data and build Machine Learning models on them.<br><br />

+[From Potential To Rays](https://github.com/alessandropaticchio/from_potential_to_rays/tree/main) -  In this research project, we leveraged Deep Learning to study a well-known optics problem, namely trying to predict where caustics will emerge, given the position and the intensity of the rays hitting a surface.<br><br />

 [MSL-Datashack2019](https://alefac912.github.io/MSL-datashack2019/) - Breanna... explained.<br><br />
 [Lorenzo il Magnifico](https://github.com/alessandropaticchio/Lorenzo-il-Magnifico) - Java implementation of board Game "Lorenzo il Magnifico".<br><br />
 [Sales prediction for Data Mining course](https://github.com/alessandropaticchio/DMTM_2018-Sales-prediction) - A bunch of Python notebooks we used for our Data Mining and Text Mining project.<br><br />